List of members of the Northern Ireland Constitutional Convention

-This is a list of Members of the Northern Ireland Constitutional Convention, which was elected in 1975.
+This is a list of members of the Northern Ireland Constitutional Convention, which was elected in 1975.

 All members elected to the Northern Ireland Constitutional Convention are listed.
 Members are grouped by party.

 Members by party

 This is a list of members elected to the Northern Ireland Constitutional Convention, sorted by party.

 Members by constituency

 The list is given in alphabetical order by constituency.

+Representation by women

+Of all the members, the four women were: Sheena Conn, Jean Coulter, Anne Dickson, Eileen Paisley.